 If you have anymore questions please don't hesitate.
 I love to share our home in Hungary with people, as we are fellow travellers ourselves, and currently live in southern France!

-Happy and safe travels from The Hamori family :) about 6 years ago
+Happy and safe travels from The Hamori family :) over 6 years ago

 Here's a list: take a tour of Parliament, have coffee and cake at the Gerbeau cafe, have lunch at the New York Cafe, book a magnificent dinner at the Gundel restaurant, visit the Holocaust Museum, take a tour of the Dohany utca synagogue and Jewish museum, swim in the champagne pool and the wave pool at the Gellert Hotel, visit the memorial of the shoes on the bank of the Danube (near Parliament) and find out what it means, buy tickets to the Budapest Opera (the musical standard is variable but the architecture is magnificent).
-Finally, check out the view from the Citadel. about 6 years ago
+Finally, check out the view from the Citadel. over 6 years ago

 Well there are nice suggestions but I think New York Cafe is a bit commercial plus super expensive and the other tourist attractions - however true that you must have see them.
 If that's what you're looking for I'm sorry.